 Test Prep Goes Beyond a Booklet

-If you’re preparing for your PMP Certification Exam, you might think that simply getting a test prep booklet and reading through it will be enough to get you a passing score.
+If you’re preparing for the PMP certification exam, you might think that simply getting a test prep booklet and reading through it will be enough to get you a passing score.
 However, because the exam is designed to make sure you’re equipped for success in today’s workforce, it requires far more preparation than casual studying.

-The first thing you should know about the PMP Certification Exam is the requirements you need to meet before you can even sit for the exam.
+The first thing you should know about the PMP certification exam is the requirements you need to meet before you can even sit for the exam.
 To start, you need either a four-year degree or a secondary degree (like your associate degree).
 If you have a four year degree, you need 3 years of project management experience during which you accumulated 4,500 hours of non-overlapping project management experience.
-If you have a secondary degree, you need 5 years of project management experience during which you accumulated 7,500 hours of non-overlapping project management experience.
+If you have a secondary degree, you need 5 years of project management experience during which you accumulated 36 months of non-overlapping project management experience.

 You also need project management-specific education.
-So, before you can apply to the exam, you must accumulate 35 PDUs (professional development units).
-Fortunately, these project management education hours don’t expire, meaning all the PDUs you’ve earned over your life count.
-If you earned 10 PDUs five years ago, and 25 this year, you’re eligible for the exam.
+So, before you can apply to the exam, you must accumulate 35 hours of project management education.
+Fortunately, these project management education hours don’t expire, meaning all the project management-specific hours you’ve earned over your life count.
+If you earned 10 hours five years ago, and 25 this year, you’re eligible for the exam.

 You Might be Audited

 Some PMP certification exam participants might be surprised to find that there’s a chance you could be audited to validate your prerequisites.
 About 5 to 10% of those who sit for the PMP exam are randomly audited to verify their eligibility.
 You don’t want to add stress to an already high-pressure experience!
 So to avoid extra stress and allow you to focus on the exam itself, you need a plan in the event your materials are audited.

 First, it’s important to know what materials will need to be audited.
 If you’re randomly selected for an audit, you have 90 days to submit the following documents:

 - Proof that you completed 35 hours of project management education